 And no wonder too that ancient wisdom tells us that ‘godliness with contentment is great gain.’
 [1 Timothy 6:6]

 So then, rather than our ever more frantic attempts to create a world that doesn’t exist, one that, not being real, can never fully satisfy, perhaps we should open our eyes and step out into the world that is already out there, waiting for us to discover.
-The world described in the greatest story ever told, which, were we to become a part of it, would provide us with the genuinely happy ending we long for.
+The world described in the greatest story ever told, which, though not ours, were we to accept our invitation and become a part of it, would guarantee us the future we long for – one that’s both genuinely happy and never ending.

 Related blogs: